-The average length of stay for a Scott County Juvenile Detention Center resident in FY15 was 21 days.
-The chart below indicates the center's average length of stay has been increasing significantly, where now residents stay an average of one week longer than just five years ago.
+The average length of stay for a Scott County Juvenile Detention Center resident in FY16 was 16.5 days.
+The chart below indicates the center's average length of stay has been fluctuating between 16.5 and 21 days over the last five years.